 An even simpler case is a firewall often used by people with home or small business cable or DSL routers.
 Typically these firewalls are setup to restrict ALL external access and only allow services originating from the inside.
 A careful reader might realize that in neither of these cases is the firewall actually blocking all traffic from the outside.
 If that were the case how could one surf the web and retrieve web pages?
-What the firewall is doing is restricting connection requests from the outside as well as all subsequent data transfer on that connection.
+What the firewall is doing is restricting connection requests from the outside.
+In the first case all connection requests from the inside are passed to the outside as well as all subsequent data transfer on that connection.
 From the exterior, only a connection request to the web server is allowed to complete and pass data, all others are blocked.
 The second case is more stringent as connections can only be made from the interior to the exterior.